A tax form all employees should receive from their employers

 The third-party sick pay box applies to an employee for whom an employer paid sick leave benefits to a third party.
 If this box is checked for you, make sure you understand whether or not Social Security and Medicare taxes were already withheld from your paycheck before you file your income tax return.

-Box 14, titled Other, is where your employer can write in any other information they want to share with you.
+Box 14, titled Other, is where your employer can write any other information they want to share with you.
 Box 14 is generally only for informational purposes, but you may end up using it to help you complete certain tax forms.
 Like box 12, each type of information in box 14 has its own code and many are specific to a state or locality, such as the code NYFPL for New York family paid leave benefits.
 Information that may be included in box 14 is state disability insurance taxes your employer withheld (likely with code SDI), union dues, health insurance premiums deducted, nontaxable income you received, and any educational assistance payments.

 If you have specific questions about how your employer calculated the amounts on your W-2, check with your employer.
 The IRS instructions for Form W-2 may also help.
+If you need more help with your taxes, you may also want to try our guide to filing income tax.

 Get essential money news & money moves with the Easy Money newsletter.